kscalelabs/rdme-docs/docs/Software/KOS-Api/pykos.md

 then we rotate clockwise until we reach an endstop, then back by this amount.

-**Arguments**:
+Args:

-- `actuator_id` - The ID of the actuator to zero.
+    actuator_id: The ID of the actuator to zero.
-- `zero_position` - The position to move the actuator back by after reaching the endstop.
+    zero_position: The position to move the actuator back by after reaching the endstop.
-- `configure_actuator` - Configuration parameters to set on the actuator before zeroing.
+    configure_actuator: Configuration parameters to set on the actuator before zeroing.
-- `target_velocity` - The velocity to move the actuator at.
+    target_velocity: The velocity to move the actuator at.
-- `commands_per_second` - How many commands to send per second.
+    commands_per_second: How many commands to send per second.
-- `move_back_seconds` - How long to move the actuator back by after reaching the endstop.
+    move_back_seconds: How long to move the actuator back by after reaching the endstop.